-Other Expense.
-Other expense was \$5.0 million in 2017, compared to \$6.0 million in 2016.
-The decrease is primarily due to a decrease in our estimate of freight tax expense as a result of the trading patterns of our fleet and changes in our freight tax estimates, partially offset by changes in foreign exchange rates.
+Freight Tax and Other Expenses.
+Freight tax and other expenses was \$5.3 million in 2017, compared to \$7.5 million in 2016.
+The decrease is primarily due to a decrease in our estimate of freight tax expense as a result of the trading patterns of our fleet.